 - Nian (年): A horrific, man-eating monster that emerges from the mountains every Chinese New Year to feast on villagers.
 It was eventually driven away by the sound of firecrackers and the sight of red objects.
 The myth then became the basis for several Chinese New Year customs, with the Chinese character for Nian, also that for “year.”

 - Panhu (盤瓠): A divine hound in the folktales of Southern China.
 According to Soushen Ji, Panhu was originally a worm, extracted from the ear of an old woman in Emperor Ku’s court.
 After the old woman placed the worm into a gourd, it transformed into a magical hound with five colors.
-Subsequent, Panhu assisted the imperial court in suppressing a rebellion and was given the princess’ hand as reward.
+Subsequently, Panhu assisted the imperial court in suppressing a rebellion and was given the princess’ hand as reward.
 Today, Panhu is considered the mythological ancestor of China’s Yao and She minority tribes.
 Some versions also describe Panhu as having a human body, but with the head of a hound.

 - Pao Niao (狍茑): An ancient, man-eating Chinese legendary creature with the body of a goat, human hands and feet, and eyes in the armpits.
 Some Chinese ancient texts equate Pao Niao with Tao Tie of the Four Perils notoriety (see below).